 2. What kinds of benefits are there?

 (A) Disability Insurance Benefits (SSDI) – You are eligible for these benefits if you have paid a certain amount of Social Security (FICA) tax over a period of time, enough to have disability coverage in force.
-In general you also must have worked and paid Social Security tax for five out of the last ten years before you became disabled.
-If your claim is approved, the monthly payment you will receive is set by your earnings (and Social Security tax payments) during your working career.
+In general, you also must have worked and paid Social Security tax for five out of the last ten years before you became disabled.
+If your claim is approved, the monthly payment you will receive is determined by your earnings (and Social Security tax payments) during your working career.

 (B) Supplemental Security Income (SSI) – SSI can be paid when a person has not paid enough Social Security tax to get disability insurance benefits or to people whose disability insurance rate is very low.
-You must be disabled under the same rules as for SSDI You must also have very little income or property because this benefit is based on financial need.
+You must be disabled under the same rules as for SSDI.
+You must also have very little income or property because this benefit is based on financial need.

-(C) Disability Widow/Widower Benefits (DWB) – This is a disability benefit for certain widows and widowers, based on the Social Security tax paid by his or her deceased spouse.
+(C) Disabled Widow/Widower Benefits (DWB) – This is a benefit for certain widows and widowers based on the Social Security tax paid by his or her deceased spouse.
 In order to qualify, you must be between the ages of 50 and 60, have become disabled within a fixed number of years after your spouse’s death and have been married for at least 10 years to the person who was covered under Social Security at the time of his or her death.
 If you are awarded DWB benefits, your monthly rate is determined by your spouse’s income and Social Security tax payments.
 However, a surviving spouse’s pension can usually be paid at the age of 60, regardless of any disability.